crate-crypto/Ed448-Goldilocks/readme.md

 ## Cofactor

-Edwards curve has cofactor 4
+Both curves have cofactor 4